 Prudence is a word that isn't used much nowadays, but it's a good synonym for wisdom.
 It means the quality of being wisely cautious.
 When you're prudent, you're careful.
 You show superior discretion.
 You may also be frugal, because you understand the need to be prepared to meet future needs.
 Most commonly used in the phrase “It would be prudent to...”, prudence demonstrates the ability to anticipate different possibilities and pursue a course of action that will lead to the best possible outcome—even if that course of action is to abstain from something or remain silent.

 There's a sense in which wisdom is equal to balance.
 Its components are problem-solving, understanding context, ethical behavior, tolerance, and empathy.
 To have real wisdom, you need all of these components, but you need to have all of them in abundance.
 You need to balance your ability to solve problems with your ability to tolerate what can't be changed, for instance.

 When you reach enlightenment on a subject, you've achieved complete clarity in the way you perceive the subject.
 Your extensive knowledge combined with your sound reasoning makes wise understanding and decisions possible.

-Your reason is your rationality.
-It includes your conceptions of things, people, and situations, as well as your judgments about them and your intuition about them.
-To be wise, you must have good reason, or rationality.
-Only then can you make the right decisions and live the good life that come with true wisdom.
+Your reason refers to your rationality.
+It includes your conceptions of people and situations, as well as your judgments and intuition about them.
+Only then can you make the right decisions and live the good life that comes with true wisdom.

 Wisdom can also be seen as clear thinking.
 If you're wise, you don't get sidetracked by irrelevant things.
 You see the problem or situation as it is, apart from any emotional baggage you might have.
 You pay attention to what matters when you're trying to discern the truth of any situation.